20 Real Estate Business Cards (+ Examples & Templates)

 (Source: Corefact)

-Pop-up or standing real estate business cards, like shown in this example, are a mix between a traditional business card and a real estate postcard.
-They can be used when you have more to say than what can fit on a 3.5 x 2-inch business card.
+Why we like it: Pop-up or standing business cards, as shown in this example, mix a traditional business card and a real estate postcard.
+They can be used when you have more to say than what can fit on a 3.5×2-inch business card.
+If you’d like to send real estate farming postcards to a particular location, this is a clever idea, but you also want the recipients to have the business card as a takeaway that they can keep in their pockets.

 9. Upgrade Your Cards by Rounding the Edges